 String

-The string is one of the most popular data types in computer programming along with numbers.
+Strings and numbers are the most popular data types in computer programming.
 To define as a string, you may either use the String

 global constructor or the string 'String'